1993 Formula One World Championship: Round 16: Australia

 The last race of the 1993 season took place in Adelaide, South Australia.
 If Williams took pole position at this race they would have been on pole for the entire season, however in Adelaide it was Senna that started the race in pole position.
 Prost was second on the grid, Hill third, Schumacher fourth and Häkkinen fifth.
 As the race started the top four stayed in the same order, however Berger jumped Häkkinen for fifth position.

 While Senna started to pull away slightly the two Williams and Schumacher stayed close together.
 Schumacher passed Hill on lap 8 and then set about passing Prost.
 He had to pit early, on lap 15, and rejoined fourth.
 However, his engine failed five laps later.
 During the first set of pit stops Häkkinen was slow and Alesi and Brundle managed to get ahead of him.
 Nine laps after Schumacher retired due to engine failure Häkkinen was forced to do the same.

 During the second set of pit stops Senna kept his ten-second lead whilst Alesi managed to get ahead of Berger and Patrese passed Brundle.
 On lap 61 Hill attempted to overtake Prost by surprise for second place.
 However, as Prost moved over to block him Hill had to back off and ended up spinning, losing time but not his position.
 Patrese was set to finish sixth in his 256th and final race, but his fuel pressure dropped on the final lap.
 Senna won the final race of the season, with Prost finishing second in his final Formula One race.
 Hill finished third, followed by Alesi in fourth and Berger in fifth.
+This would be Senna's final ever victory in F1, before his death in 1994.

 At the end of the season Prost finished his one-year return to Formula One with the World Championship and 99 career points.
 His rival, Senna, finished second with 73 points.
 In third was Hill with 69 points.
 Fourth was Schumacher with 52 points.
 Fifth place in the championship went to Patrese, who had earned 20 points.
 Williams dominated the Constructors' Championship throughout the year finishing first with 168 points.
 This was double the points of McLaren who finished second.